 I am the product of Petaluma City Schools.

 I have lived in Petaluma since I was 6 months old, only leaving to obtain my undergraduate degree.
 I spent toddlerhood learning to walk in downtown Petaluma, entertaining myself by running up the historical library steps.
-I attended Learning to Learn, Sonoma Mountain Elementary School, Kenilworth Junior High School, and Casa Grande High School before earning my Bachelor’s of Arts from the University of California, Berkeley, where I studied Political Science and Public Policy.
+I attended Learning to Learn, Sonoma Mountain Elementary School, Kenilworth Junior High School, and Casa Grande High School before earning my Bachelor of Arts from the University of California, Berkeley, where I studied Political Science, Public Policy, and Ethnic Studies.
 Because of my education, I am passionate about keeping quality public education accessible to all residents of Petaluma.
 I feel blessed to have received a top-notch education from passionate educators in the public sphere from kindergarten through college.

 We have accomplished a lot in four years, but there is a lot more to do.